asesidaa/GC-local-server-rewrite/doc/ImportCertificatesInX0.md

 0x00002F8F: Certificate error, either the root certificate is not imported (so not trusted), or the certificate is not correct/not recognized by XP

 0x00002F9A: No private key, check if your certificate file is imported with private key.

-# DAT files

-Under game folder data/boot, there are all the dat files.

-If you have a new version, contact @Javaguru to use his template to parse these, and send me the parsed data.

-For music db, ask for a parsed json file for the new stage_param.dat.
-I can import these and make a new db file for the new version.